 What are BAD subsequent calls For Body Flow and Hand Availability?

-At the beginning of the call is a free hand needed?
-If so describe which hand or hands.

-At the end of the call which hands are free for which dancers?

 TIMING AND CUEING OF THE CALL:

 How many beats are needed to complete the call?
 (Note: this can depend on initial formation.)

 Comment on special considerations such as number of beats required to say the call and the proper lead time: Does the call need to be cued?
 If so, how?
 Are there useful filler/helper words?
 Are there ``helper’’ words or filler words to be avoided?